Argumentation for Explainable and Globally Contestable Decision Support with LLMs: Experiments

-The ground-truth treatment recommendation labels were determined according to an algorithm with rules informed and reviewed by the clinical oncologist, aiming to capture the general clinical practice when deciding on treatments recommended to different patient subgroups.
-The labels are assigned to each of the patient vignette and treatment combinations, resulting in $360 \times 9 = 3240$ labels in total.
+\paragraph{Labels} The ground-truth treatment recommendation labels were determined according to an algorithm with rules informed and reviewed by the clinical oncologist, aiming to capture the general clinical practice when deciding on treatments recommended to different patient subgroups.
+The labels are assigned to each patient vignette/treatment combination, resulting in $360 \times 9 = 3240$ labels in total.
 Each label indicates whether a specific treatment is ``recommended'', ``maybe recommended'' or ``not recommended'' for a patient with the given characteristics, with the ``maybe recommended'' label indicating potential suitability with relatively weak or conflicting evidence.